mattriffle/pm-chart-tester/README.md

-# PMP Chart Tester
+# PM Chart Tester

-A web-based game to see if you can fill out the PMBOK&reg; 6 process group chart from memory.
-Useful as a study aid for the PMP&reg; exam.
+A web-based game to see if you can fill out the *PMBOK&reg; 6 Guide* process group chart from memory.
+Useful as a study aid for the PMP&reg; certification exam.

 This project is 100% non-commercial, and is strictly something I used to help myself study which seemed it could be useful to other students.